caioreigot/ansible-web-trigger/README.md

 # Ansible Web Trigger

-A simple interface where you can give commands to ansible through the execution of scripts in the shell by the PHP server, which returns the result to the web client.
+A simple interface where you can give commands to Ansible through the execution of scripts in the shell by the PHP server, which returns the result to the web client.

 ## Requirements to run the project locally:
 - Install Ansible